-Sonata form can be understood as a complex manifestation of a harmonically open, rounded binary form that is also balanced.
+Sonata form can be understood as a complex manifestation of a harmonically open, rounded binary form with a balanced aspect.
 Due to its popularity and intricacy, Sonata form has developed its own set of terms to help capture its multiple formal components.
-At the largest level the, the form is as follows:
+At the largest level, the form is as follows:

 On the whole, the exposition is a relatively stable part of the form.
 The primary (P) and secondary (S) themes are expected to be highly stable though the transition between them is unstable.
 Because it’s a suffix, the closing section is expected to be a very stable part of the form.